kelvinramires/grcp_comms/README.md

 - The method `AddUser` refers to a simple request usage;
 - The method `AddUserStream` refers to a server stream request;
 - The method `AddUsers` refers to a client stream request;
+- The method `AddUserBiStream` refers to a bidirectional stream request;

 ### Generate Proto
 ```shell